 Grind in a food processor or blender then transfer to a mixing bowl.
 Add finely chopped onion, carrot, and celery and minced or pressed garlic.

-Drain and rinse chickpeas if canned.
-Chop chickpeas in a food processor, using an on/off pulsing action, or by hand using a potato masher.
+Mash chickpeas in the food processor, using an on/off pulsing action, or by hand, using a potato masher.
 Leave some chunks.

-Add to vegetable mixture, along with cooked bulgur (or brown rice, if preferred), soy sauce, curry powder, cumin, coriander (or cardamom, if preferred), cayenne, and salt.
+Add chickpeas to vegetable mixture, along with bulgur, soy sauce, curry powder, cumin, coriander, cayenne, and salt.
 Mix thoroughly.

 Stir in enough potato flour to form a stiff dough.
 Knead for 30 seconds, then form into 6 patties.